 How is Coronary Heart Disease Treated?

 Treatment of CHD usually involves one or more medications, as well as lifestyle changes (if appropriate).
-These changes may include loosing weight, changing the diet, stopping smoking, reducing alcohol intake and trying to limit stress levels.
+These changes may include losing weight, changing the diet, stopping smoking, reducing alcohol intake and trying to limit stress levels.

 Medications used for coronary heart disease include: